ganesh1076/ganesh1076/README.md

 - 👋 Hi, I’m Ganesh Pawar
 - 👀 I’m interested in Astronomy and Astrophysics
-- 🌱 I’m currently developing my programming skills
+- 🌱 I’m a PhD student at Nicolaus Copernicus Astronomical Center, Poland.
 - 📫 you can reach me at ganesh.np [at] somaiya.edu

 <!---